AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `alicloud_access_key` - (Optional) Alibaba Cloud Access Key.
 Required when creating an account for Alibaba Cloud.
 * `alicloud_secret_key` - (Optional) Alibaba Cloud Secret Key.
 Required when creating an account for Alibaba Cloud.

+### Misc.
+* `audit_account` - (Optional) Specify whether to enable the audit account feature.
+If this feature is enabled, terraform will give a warning if there is an issue with the account credentials.
+Valid values: true, false.
+Default: true. **Note: The warning may still appear for a few hours after fixing the underlying issue.**

 -> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if `aws_iam = true`.
 More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html

 ## Import